How's your time management at home?

 Demands in a typical day could include:

-Want to know how to manage time at home?
-Here are 6 ideas to try:
+So if you want to know how to manage time at home here are 6 habits to install:

 Plan what you have to do to learn what time you have left.
 A weekly planner is probably better than a daily one because not everything is done each day.
 A week tends to incorporate most scheduled activities.